Williams picked as next president of New York Fed

 Williams said that he was honored to be chosen lead the New York Fed and “represent the diverse needs and economic challenges of all people living and working” in the New York Fed district.

+But Yellen, the first woman to serve as Fed chair, said Tuesday that she strongly supported Williams’ selection for the New York job.

+“He is a distinguished economic who has made major contributions to the formulation of monetary policy,” Yellen said in a statement.

-Williams joined the Federal Reserve board in 1994 as a staff economist before moving to the Fed’s regional bank in San Francisco in 2002 where he rose to the position of director of research, serving as a top aide to Yellen when she was president of the San Francisco bank.
+Williams joined the Federal Reserve board in 1994 as a staff economist before moving to the Fed’s regional bank in San Francisco in 2002.
+He rose to the position of director of research, serving as a top aide to Yellen when she was president of the San Francisco bank.
 When Yellen was tapped to become Fed vice chair in 2010, Williams was selected to succeed her as president of the San Francisco Fed.

 The president of the New York Fed has a permanent vote of the central bank’s rate-setting Federal Open Market Committee, which is composed of Fed board members in Washington and the Fed’s regional bank presidents.

-The president of the New York Fed serves as the vice chairman of the panel and has a permanent vote on interest rates while the other 11 regional presidents participate in the discussions but vote on a rotating basis with only four of the other presidents able to vote in any given year.
+The president of the New York Fed serves as the vice chairman of the panel and has a permanent vote on interest rates.
+The other 11 regional presidents participate in the discussions but vote on a rotating basis, with only four of the other presidents able to vote in any given year.

+The president of the New York Fed also plays a critical role in serving as the Fed’s liaison to Wall Street.

+Williams, who earned a doctorate in economics from Stanford University, is viewed as one of the country’s top experts on monetary policy.
+He will take over as vice chairman of the FOMC at a time when the seven-member Fed board in Washington has four openings.